 • Trauma experiences can affect how we function in all areas of our lives.

 • Some people experience adverse effects for a long period of time while others recover quite quickly.
-Serious life events such as deaths, suicide, murder, sexual assault, war, etc., are experiences that we do not just "get over."
+Serious life events such as deaths, suicide, murder, sexual assault, war, etc., are experiences that we do not generally just "get over."
 They may leave long-lasting scars.

-• All loss involves some degree of trauma and all traumas involve a substantial amount of loss and grief.
+• All loss involves some degree of trauma, and all traumas involve a substantial amount of loss and grief.

 Top